HX3x/HX3x/README.md

   - Blockchain Development
   - Bug Hunting
   - Vulnerability Assessment<br>
   Excited to deepen my knowledge in Smart Contract Vulnerabilities and all things blockchain-related!
-Reach out to me at bugs0x1@proton.me
+Reach out to me at austincctin@proton.me
 </details>

 <br>